sussmanLab/cellGPU/INSTALLATION.md

 CGAL-5.0.2 was used, which in turn requires up-to-date versions of the gmp and mpfr libraries.
 The code was developed and tested against gmp-6.1.2 and mpfr-3.1.5.All of these, including CGAL now, can be conveniently installed via apt-get

-The default database class uses the netCDF-4 C++  library (tested on version 4.1.3).The dependency on netCDF can be removed by (1) not including any "Database" class, and (2) removing the database directory and library from the cmake file
+The default database class uses the hdf5 library.

 The calculation of the dynamical matrix makes use of Eigen3.3.3